-Global Health Advocates is a French NGO which mission is to carry out political advocacy in France and with the EU institutions to ensure policies and resources are effectively addressing health inequalities.
+Global Health Advocates is a French NGO whose mission is to carry out political advocacy in France and with the EU institutions to ensure policies and resources are effectively addressing health inequalities.

 Created in 2001, Global Health Advocates was born out of a collective effort to eliminate three poverty-related diseases : HIV/Aids, malaria and tuberculosis.
 In the year 2000, ambitious commitments were taken during the G8 Summit in Okinawa.
 The international community agreed to create and fully fund mechanisms to fight against the three diseases which kill millions of people every year.